The structure of graphs not admitting a fixed immersion: A grid theorem for weak immersions

-It is unclear whether Theorem \ref{thm:imgrid} can be proven without the dependence on Theorem \ref{thm:grid} without essentially replicating the proof of the grid minor theorem.
-An important open question in the area is the following: \begin{QU}[\cite{RST}] Does there exist a polynomial function $f$ such that for every graph $G$ and positive integer $r$, either $G$ has tree-width at most $f(r)$ or $G$ contains an $r \times r$ grid minor? \end{QU} It has been conjectured that $f(r)= r^3$ suffices \cite{DH}.
-One approach to this question has been to consider structures more general than the $r \times r$-grid and ask if polynomial tree-width suffices to force such a structure.
 Reed and Wood \cite{RW} have shown that there exists a polynomial $f = f(r)$ such that every graph of tree-width at least $f(r)$ contains what they call a \emph{grid-like graph} of order $r$ as a subgraph.
 While we will not need the exact definition here, the edges of a \emph{grid-like graph} can be partitioned into two sets $\zP$ and $\zQ$ of paths such that the elements of $\zP$ are pairwise vertex-disjoint and the elements of $\zQ$ are also pairwise vertex-disjoint.
-Moreover, the grid-like graph of order $r$ has tree-width at least $r$.
-Thus, an immediate consequence this result is that polynomial tree-width (in $r$) suffices to force the existence of a subgraph with maximum degree four of tree-width $r$.
-This leads to our next question. \begin{QU} Does there exist a polynomial function $f$ such that every graph $G$ and every positive integer $r$, if $G$ has tree-width at least $f(r)$, then $G$ contains a subgraph $H$ of maximum degree 3 such that $H$ has tree-width at least $r$. \end{QU} This would be an immediate consequence of an affirmative answer to Question \ref{ques:1}.
-However Question \ref{ques:2} should be significantly easier to resolve.
-Since an immersion of a large $r$-wall in a graph of max degree three must contain a subdivision of a large wall, we see that an affirmative answer to Question \ref{ques:2} would imply that the dependence in Theorem \ref{thm:imgrid} on the bound of Theorem \ref{thm:grid} cannot be avoided.
-In other words, any improvement on the bound in Theorem \ref{thm:imgrid} would immediately imply a similar improvement on the bound in Theorem \ref{thm:grid}, up to a factor of a constant power.
+Moreover, the grid-like graph of order $r$ has tree-width at least $\lceil r/2 \rceil -1$.
+Thus, an immediate consequence of this result is that polynomial tree-width (in $r$) suffices to force the existence of a subgraph with maximum degree four of tree-width $r$.
+Moreover, the proof is quite short and elegant.

+Given that an immersion of a large $r$-wall in a graph of max degree three must contain a subdivision of a large wall, we might consider whether there exists a short and relatively easy proof that every graph of sufficiently large tree-width (as a function of $r$) contains a subgraph with maximum degree three and tree width $r$.
+By Lemma \ref{lem:bdedtw}, we know that graphs with bounded degree and large tree-width also have large tree-cut width.
+Thus, if we could easily show that every graph of sufficiently large tree-width contains a subcubic graph of large tree-width, then any proof that sufficiently large tree-cut width implies the existence of a wall immersion would give an alternate proof of the grid minor theorem.